The Butterflies of Sussex

 Authors Neil Hulme and Michael Blencowe are Sussex naturalists whose conservation work and writing are well known.
 The foreword is provided by the indomitable butterfly enthusiast Matthew Oates, who longs to return to the county of his school years.
 This is an essential book for any butterfly lover, from beginner to expert.

 Pre-publication offer, please note payment will be taken when your order is placed.
-Publication expected summer 2017.
+Publication expected April 2017.